mkorszun/documentation/Guides/Java/MySQL JDBC.md

-#Deploying a Java application with MySQLs addon
+#Deploying a Java application with MySQLs Add-on

-In this tutorial we're going to show you how to deploy a web application (run on embedded Jetty) integrated with MySQL via JDBC on [cloudControl](https://www.cloudcontrol.com/).
+In this tutorial we're going to show you how to deploy a web application (running on embedded Jetty) integrated with MySQL via JDBC on [cloudControl](https://www.cloudcontrol.com/).
 MySQL database instance will be provided via [MySQLs Add-on](https://www.cloudcontrol.com/dev-center/Add-on%20Documentation/Data%20Storage/MySQLs).
 You can find the [source code on Github](https://github.com/cloudControl/java-mysql-example-app).
 Check out the [buildpack-java](https://github.com/cloudControl/buildpack-java) for supported features.

 ##Prerequisites
  * [cloudControl user account with billing](https://github.com/cloudControl/documentation/blob/master/Platform%20Documentation.md#user-accounts)